nop33/iliascreates/content/blog/wg-heinrichstrasse/index.md

 Every day either or both of us make sure our little jungle that we are very proud of is properly watered.

 At the end of the day you will find Alex working while listening to mellow electronic music encouraging him to finish his work day.
-Most probably you will find Ilias listening to some techno music and working on his laptop building his apps, reading a book or mixing electronic music on his newly bought DJ controller.
+Most probably you will find Ilias listening to some techno music and working on his laptop building his apps, reading a book, or DJing.
 We'll both cook (most of the time separately since Alex is intolerant of so many things) and enjoy the rest of the evening listening to music and working on our own things.
 Occasionally we might play a round of chess and drink some gin tonic together or grill.

 During weekends when the weather is good Alex is always outside doing sports like mountain biking, wakeboarding or hiking in the summer and skiing in the winter.
 Ilias is definitely not as active as Alex, but also enjoys hikes, snowboarding and clubbing!

 ![about-us-2](image-2.png)

 Anika is working in the engineering industry and usually spends the workdays in the office.
 She enjoys sports or cozy evenings at home but is always down for a party!

+---

 Twice a month we book a cleaning service from Batmaid that takes care of the important things in the common areas.
 That of course doesn't mean that we don't clean common areas ourselves when needed ;)